firstbirdtech/api-docs/source/includes/_jobbrandings.md

 ## Create a Job Branding

-To create a new job branding for your company use following request:
+To create a new Job Branding for your company use following request:

 ### HTTP Request